Xilinx/XRT/src/runtime_src/doc/toc/xbtop.rst

    - Compute Usage
 Page 3: Power

 Limitation in Centos: Currently xbtop utility is not added in CentOS package.
-However, it is possible to xbtop utility to use in Centos by copying xtop python files from a supported OS.
+However, it is possible to use xbtop utility to use in Centos by copying xtop python files from a supported OS.